cloudfoundry-incubator/quarks-operator/deploy/helm/cf-operator/README.md

 This helm chart deploys the cf-operator, which allow the deployment of a bosh manifest through a configmap and watches for changes on it.

+The Quarks-operator documentation is available at: https://quarks.suse.dev/docs/

+For notes about the installation, see the relevant section: https://quarks.suse.dev/docs/core-tasks/install/

 ## Installing the Latest Stable Chart

 To install the latest stable helm chart, with the `cf-operator` as the release name and namespace: